romanmurzac/DrivenPath/chapter_8/README.md

 [W3Schools - What is JSON?](https://www.w3schools.com/whatis/whatis_json.asp)

 ## Practice
-Implemention for the practical part of the chapter.
+Implementation for the practical part of the chapter.

 ### Create IAM role
-Navigate to *IAM* servive in AWS and choose *Role* section.
+Navigate to *IAM* service in AWS and choose *Role* section.
 Create a new role by choosing `AWS service` for the *Trusted entity type*.
 Select `Lambda` option for the *Use case*.\
 ![Image 8.1](../media/image_8.1.PNG)

 Choose `AWSLambda_FullAccess`, `AWSCloudWatchEvidentlyFullAccess`, `AmazonSQSFullAccess` and `AmazonS3FullAccess` policies.
 The policies should allow access only to run a specific resources and to read and write to a specific bucket, the policies can be updated accordingly.
 Enter `drivendata_streaming_role` for the *Role name* option. \